Getting Started

 --upstream postgres://user:password@your-db-host:5432/myapp

-This starts PgCache listening on port 5432, proxying to your origin database.
+This starts PgCache listening on port 5432 (proxy) and port 9090 (Prometheus metrics), proxying to your origin database.

 Docker Compose Example